How I almost built a billion dollar business

 The billion-dollar idea

-During the development, I got in contact with people in the transportation industry.
+During the development, I’ve met with people in the transportation industry.
 I came to understand that the two major costs of transportation are fuel and tires.
 In fact, the cost of buying a truck is somewhat small compared to the amount of money that goes into transporting goods throughout a year and still making a profit.
 And if the operation happened in certain underdeveloped countries, well.. the profit would literally go out the window because of things like stolen diesel and damaged tires.

-The idea was to use cheap chinese devices collect telemetry data into a platform that could generate insights into several problems found in the industry.
-Fuel stealing, monitoring tire conditions, detecting trucks that were underperforming, drivers that behaved poorly etc. I wanted to come up with a score system, that help the client make adjustments and take actions.
+The idea was to use cheap chinese devices to gather telemetry data into a platform that could generate insights into several problems found in the industry.
+Fuel stealing, monitoring tire conditions, detecting trucks that were under performing, drivers that behaved poorly etc. I wanted to come up with a score system, that help the client make adjustments and take actions.
 The business argument was that clients would recoup any investment made by saving operational cost.

 Implementation